demeyere/hnefatafl/README.md

 Condensed rules
 -----------------

-The center square (Throne) and the four corner squares (castles) may only be occupied by the King.
+The Throne (center square) and the castles (four corner squares) may only be occupied by the King.
-The King can re-enter the throne, once he leaves it, and all men may pass over the throne when it is empty.
+The King can re-enter the Throne, once he leaves it, and all men may pass over the Throne when it is empty.
 A castle or an empty Throne is hostile to all men.

 > The objective for the King is to escape to a castle.